Skip to main content

 How to Introduce Yourself in a Tech Interview

 Open with a 60-90 second story arc: present role and stack, one shipped project with measurable impact, and what you're targeting next.
-Match the tone of the company, lead with verbs, and end with a question for them.
+Match the company's tone, lead with verbs, and end with a question for them.

 How do you introduce yourself in a tech interview?

-Open with a 60-90 second arc that covers three beats: present role and stack, one shipped project with measurable impact, and what you're looking for next.
-Match the company's energy — startups want momentum, big tech wants signal density.
+Open with a 60-90 second arc that covers three beats: your present role and stack, one shipped project with measurable impact, and what you're looking for next.
+Match the company's energy: startups want momentum, big tech wants signal density.
 End with a small hook the interviewer can pull on.

 The 3-beat structure